LuBashQ/Integrify-react-assignment/README.md

 ```
 ### Production build

+**Note: There is a bug in Vite that makes serving in production not work properly.
+Refrain from trying this method until it is solved.**

 Alternatively you can build the project and run a local production instance, using either `nginx` or `serve`.

 To create a production build execute